Quantum Approaches to Consciousness

 • Burdick, R.K., Villabona-Monsalve, J.P., Mashour, G.A., and Goodson, T. III, 2019, “Modern anesthetic ethers demonstrate quantum interactions with entangled photons,” Scientific Reports , 9: 11351.

 • Busemeyer, J.R., and Bruza, P.D., 2012, Quantum Models of Cognition and Decision, Cambridge: University Press.
+Second, expanded edition in press.

-• Busemeyer, J.R., and Wang, Z., 2017, “Is there a problem with quantum models of psychological measurements?,” PLoS ONE, 12(11): e0187733125.
+• Busemeyer, J.R., and Wang, Z., 2017, “Is there a problem with quantum models of psychological measurements?”
+PLoS ONE, 12(11): e0187733125.

 • –––, 2018, “Hilbert space multidimensional theory,” Psychological Review, 125: 572–591.